Loading…

 | During the meal | A long, gentle playlist | Doesn't drown out conversation |

-| Send-off / closing | Warm, a lovely ending | Or upbeat if a party follows |
+| Send-off / closing | Warm, a lovely ending | Or move into after-party tracks |

 The processional is the most-remembered cue — a song meaningful to you adds real weight.
 Then rehearse your pace to the music before the day, sizing the length to the distance from the entrance to the stage.